cap-js/docs/guides/databases.md

 <div class="impl node">

-### Migrating to New Database Services?  {.node}
+### Migrating to the `@cap-js/` Database Services?  {.node}

-With CDS 8, the new database services for SQLite, PostgreSQL, and SAP HANA are now generally available.
+With CDS 8, the [`@cap-js`](https://github.com/cap-js/cds-dbs) database services for SQLite, PostgreSQL, and SAP HANA are generally available.
 It's highly recommended to migrate.
 You can find instructions in the [migration guide](databases-sqlite#migration).
-Although the guide is written in the context of the new SQLite Service, the same hints apply to PostgreSQL and SAP HANA.
+Although the guide is written in the context of the SQLite Service, the same hints apply to PostgreSQL and SAP HANA.

 ### Adding Database Packages  {.node}